Mark Hamilton (baseball)

-Mark Alan Hamilton (born July 29, 1984) is an American former professional baseball first baseman.
-He played in Major League Baseball (MLB) for the St. Louis Cardinals.
-After his playing career, Hamilton pursued a medical degree and is currently a resident in interventional radiology at Long Island Jewish Medical Center.
+Mark Alan Hamilton (born July 29, 1984) is an American physician and former professional baseball player.
+He played Major League Baseball (MLB) for the St. Louis Cardinals in 2010 and 2011 and spent nine seasons in Minor League Baseball with the St. Louis, Boston, and Atlanta organizations.
+After his playing career, Hamilton received his medical degree (MD) from the Hofstra Northwell School of Medicine, followed by a residency in diagnostic radiology at Northwell Health Long Island Jewish Medical Center and North Shore University Hospital.
+He is currently an abdominal imaging fellow at NYU-Langone in Manhattan.

 Early and personal life

 Hamilton was born on July 29, 1984, in Baltimore, Maryland.
-His father, Stanley Hamilton, was a doctor who served as the head of pathology and laboratory medicine at MD Anderson Cancer Center in Houston, Texas.
-After graduating from Episcopal High School in Bellaire, Texas, he attended Tulane University where he played college baseball for the Tulane Green Wave baseball team.
-In 2004 and 2005, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League and was named a league all-star in 2005.
-In 2006, Hamilton was a first team All-American at Tulane despite a thumb injury which forced him to miss much of the 2005 season.
+His father, Stanley Hamilton, was a doctor at Johns Hopkins, who later served as the head of pathology and laboratory medicine at MD Anderson Cancer Center in Houston, Texas, and at City of Hope in Los Angeles, California.
+After graduating from Episcopal High School in Bellaire, Texas, he received a scholarship to Tulane University for college baseball on the Tulane Green Wave baseball team.
+In 2004 and 2005, Mark played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League and was named to the 2005 all-star team.
+Hamilton played in the College World Series with Tulane in 2005 after earning the Most Outstanding Player award in the 2005 New Orleans Regional.
+In 2006, Hamilton was a first team All-American and the Conference USA Player of the Year.

 Professional career

 Draft and minor leagues

 Hamilton was selected by the Cardinals in the second round of the 2006 Major League Baseball Draft, which was a supplemental pick for loss of free agent infielder Abraham Núñez.
 He was added to the Cardinals' 40-man roster following the 2009 season to protect him from the Rule 5 Draft.
+Mark played with the St. Louis, Boston, and Atlanta organization across nine seasons, where he hit over 100 home runs while driving in over 450 runs (RBIs).
+He was a member of the 2009 Pacific Coast League Champion Memphis Redbirds.